 - Employment details (e.g., company entity, office location)

 - Education and skills

 - Commercial information (e.g., purchasing history and preferences)

 - Social media details

-- Sensory and electronic information (e.g., audio recordings when you attend a webinar, online meeting, or training session we sponsor)
+- Sensory and electronic information (e.g., audio recordings when you attend a webinar, online meeting, or training session that we sponsor)